The History of Xanadu Island

 In 1995, Janet and Bryan Lonski purchased the island.
 They not only kept the cottages as rentals but turned the main house into a Bed and Breakfast with 5 rooms including one that was the original master bedroom.

-Bubba and Margie Shivler now own the island.
-They have transformed it into a full Bed & Breakfast and Resort.
-From the delectable, edible creations they cook; the boats and activities they provide; and their attention to detail with the service they offer, they make their guests feel like the millionaires that once enjoyed being invited and entertained by the Jones’s.
+Nicole and Jay Reinan now own the island.
+They offer cabin and home rentals, along with the newly renovated barn rental for your group event.
+From the home away from home, the boats and activities they provide, and their attention to detail with the service they offer, they make their guests feel like the millionaires that once enjoyed being invited and entertained by the Jones’s.